nguyentranminhluan/imagebinarizer/README.md

 }
 ~~~
-The picture below is an example logo:
+The picture below is the result of the above example:

 <p align="center">
     <img src="/images/console.png" >